luckyjd/demo_pref/README.md

 PostWrap :
  - 1st line : icon + Author nickname + time ( how long from created time to now )
- - 2nd line : title of post
+ - 2nd line : title of post ( ellipsis overflow if too long )
  - 3rd line : newest comment about this post ( if dont have any comment, it's blank )
  - 4th line : count of view, like, dislike and comment